Multilingual Learner Programs

 Elementary Grades K-5

-The nature of the ESL program at the elementary level is a pull-out model where EL students are grouped by language proficiency and seen during a separate block of instruction during the regular school day.
+The nature of the ESL program at the elementary level is a pull-out model where MLL students are grouped by language proficiency and seen during a separate block of instruction during the regular school day.
 This model supports the mainstream classroom while providing English Language Development.
-All educators share the responsibility of educating our EL student population, not just the bilingual or ESL teachers.
+All educators share the responsibility of educating our MLL student population, not just the Bilingual or ESL teachers.
 We see ourselves as "language teachers" regardless of the specific content area we teach.

 Alignment of curriculum between ESL/Bilingual and Mainstream is accomplished through the use of grade level "Strategies and Resources Protocol" that reflect the integration of services model and our curriculum.
 In addition, students receive English Language Development and academic vocabulary instruction.

-- Mainstream Classroom Instruction/Co-Teaching: This component will increase the amount of time the ESL teachers provide direct instruction to EL's in the mainstream classroom and reduce the time EL's are removed from the classroom for small group instruction.
-The main goal of an appropriate inclusionary program is to provide adequate instruction and resources so that the English language learner (EL) can achieve academically.
+Mainstream Classroom Instruction/Co-Teaching: This component will increase the amount of time the ESL teachers provide direct instruction to MLL's in the mainstream classroom and reduce the time MLL's are removed from the classroom for small group instruction.
+The main goal of an appropriate inclusionary program is to provide adequate instruction and resources so that the Multilingual Learner (MLL) can achieve academically.

-- Pull-Out: In ESL pull-out programs students from one or more classrooms or grade levels attend special intensive language classes for part of each day.
-In other cases, the ESL specialist may work with EL's in their own classrooms and acts as a resource to their regular classroom teachers.
+Pull-Out: In ESL pull-out programs students from one or more classrooms or grade levels attend special intensive language classes for part of each day.
+In other cases, the ESL specialist may work with MLL's in their own classrooms and acts as a resource to their regular classroom teachers.

 Middle and High School Grades 6-12